Wall Street drifts as stocks take a pause after choppy ride

 Treasury yields have zoomed higher in recent days on expectations for a firmer Fed.
 They were holding relatively steady Tuesday

-The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, rose to 3.65% from 3.64% late Monday.
-The two-year yield, which moves more on expectations for the Fed, dipped to 4.45% from 4.47%.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, slipped to 3.63% from 3.64% late Monday.
+The two-year yield, which moves more on expectations for the Fed, dipped to 4.43% from 4.47%.
 It remains near its highest level in three months.

 A relatively lackluster earnings reporting season on Wall Street is also rolling on.

-DuPont climbed 6.3% for one of the biggest gains in the S&P 500 after reporting stronger profit for the latest quarter than analysts expected.
-Activision Blizzard gained 4.4% after the video-game company reported stronger revenue and profit for its latest quarter than expected.
+DuPont climbed 5.3% after reporting stronger profit for the latest quarter than analysts expected.
+Activision Blizzard gained 5.4% after the video-game company reported stronger revenue and profit for its latest quarter than expected.

 On the losing end was Carrier Global, which dropped 4.3% despite matching analysts’ expectations for profits in the latest quarter.
 It also gave a forecast for revenue this upcoming year that was slightly above Wall Street’s expectations.
 Analysts pointed to a deceleration in orders.